TrenchBroom/TrenchBroom/app/resources/documentation/help/index.md

 Line four defines a **Brush** as a possibly empty sequence of faces (but usually it will have at least four, otherwise the brush would be invalid).
 And in line five, we finally define that a **Face** has a plane, a texture, the X and Y offsets and scales, the rotation angle, and possibly other attributes depending on the game.

+In this document, we use the term _object_ to refer to entities and brushes.

 ### TrenchBroom's View of Maps

 TrenchBroom organizes the objects of a map a bit differently than how they are organized in the map files.
 Firstly, TrenchBroom introduces two additional concepts: [Layers](#layers) and [Groups](#groups).
 Secondly, the worldspawn entity is hidden from you and its properties are associated with the map.
 To differentiate TrenchBroom's view from the view that other tools and compilers have, we use the term "world" instead of "map" here.
 In the remainder of this document, we will use the term "map" again.